davidcooper1/BluetoothTest/README.md

 # BluetoothTest
 Simple bluetooth test for school project.

-## Creating a new TemperatureFetcher:
+## Creating a New TemperatureFetcher:
 ```java
 TemperatureFetcher fetcher = new TemperatureFetcher();
 ```

-## Setting a callback function:
+## Setting a Callback Function:
 ```java
 fetcher.setCallback(callbackId, callbackRunnable);
 ```